vaskyp/multi-supplier-shopify-synchronization-platform/README.md

 Production use for active e-commerce operations.

-Designed and developed as a custom backend automation platform for large-scale supplier catalog synchronization and Shopify integration.
+The implementation remains private due to commercial use and proprietary supplier integrations.
+This repository is intended to provide a technical overview of the platform architecture and synchronization workflows.